karrioapi/karrio/README.md

 Shipping carriers API integrations Library

-- Integrate multiple carriers: DHL, FedEx and more with ease
+- Integrate multiple carriers: DHL, FedEx, UPS, Canada Post and more with ease
 - Use an intuitive, unified API across multiple carriers
-- Move fast by just reading the carrier API documentation
 - Use your developer credentials with negotiated rates
-- Tested

 PurplSHip prevents you from reinventing the wheel and is easy to use: